moinwiki/moin/docs/user/rest.rst

 Literals Blocks
 ===============

-Literal blocks are used to show test as-is. i.e no markup processing is done within a literal block.
+Literal blocks are used to show test as-it-is. i.e no markup processing is done within a literal block.
 A minimum (1) indentation is required for the text block to be recognized as a literal block.

 **Markup**: ::